mlauter/mlauter.github.io/_posts/2014-09-08-how-to-make-your-own-smart-ac.markdown

 ### /ac_status: The route for the Raspberry Pi

 This route only accepts POST requests.
-We will run code on the Pi to POST to this route every second with it's most up-to-date state information.
+We will run code on the Pi to POST to this route every second with its most up-to-date state information.

 The function called in this route `update()` will take the info from the Pi, and store it in a sqlite database (using the `sqlite3` module in python).
 Check out `db.py` to see my database functions.